'Bounce back loans' – help for small businesses and income support for those missing out elsewhere, eg, limited company directors and self-employed

 (1) Refers to people who run a business through a personal current account.

-(2) If you decide against opening a business account, HSBC will open a temporary feeder account for you, from which it will send you the bounce back loan funds to an account of your choice.
+(3) If you decide against opening a business account, HSBC will open a temporary feeder account for you, from which it will send you the bounce back loan funds to an account of your choice.
+Some new customers have reported it taking longer than expected to open a feeder account.

 Note: Monzo doesn't currently offer bounce back loans.
 And most banks state that funds should arrive in your account within days of being approved.